 About the Project

 The City of Durango Parks and Recreation Department is making improvements to the park space located at 111 Ryler Drive, referred to as Ryler Park.
 The City-owned property is a 4,700 square foot lot that currently houses a small, dilapidated play structure with lackluster surroundings.
 The small space has the potential to be transformed into a beautiful, vibrant community space.
-Plans will be developed over the next few months with construction slated for Fall 2024.
+Plans will be finalized over the next few months with construction slated for Spring/Summer of 2025.
 This project is funded by the 2005 Sales Tax.
 Your input and participation are crucial in this process, as we strive to create a park that reflects the preferences and desires of the neighbors.

 Status

 Parks and Recreation staff held a meeting at the park on April 25, 2024, to discuss potential improvements.
-The general consensus of the meeting was to keep the park a quiet destination with shade trees and places to sit.
-Attendees expressed interest in updating the existing play structure with improved accessibility or modifying the park to include alternative forms of recreation.
-It was also requested to add bench seating and possible fitness equipment.
-Lawn or turf was not a priority, however, most attendees wanted shade trees and plants that would attract birds and butterflies.
+The general consensus was to maintain the park as a quiet destination with shade trees and places to sit.
+Attendees expressed interest in updating the existing play structure to improve accessibility and explore alternative forms of recreation.
+Additional requests included bench seating and possible fitness equipment.
+While lawn or turf was not a priority, there was strong support for adding shade trees and plants that attract birds and butterflies.

 Concept Plans